-- 10. Thailand has integrated the drug laws under a new single code within which penalties for drug offenses are made proportional.
-The new single code encourages alternative to punishment and has diversion measures for minor drug offences to provide drug users with voluntary treatment and rehabilitation rather than incarceration. - 11.
-Thailand achieved most of the MDGs and continues efforts to achieve the SDGs such as the Education for All policy, the Universal Health Coverage, intensified efforts to fight human trafficking and corruption.
-The Government also approved the expansion of the Child Support Grant Scheme, the establishment of the Education Fund, and the project to improve quality of lives of the homeless. - 12.
-Thailand has stepped up the protection of migrant workers through the nationwide registration scheme and the MOUs on labour cooperation with four neighbouring countries, birth registration for all children who were born in the country, as well as provision of access to education and healthcare. - 13.
-Thailand grants victims and witnesses in human trafficking cases under trial temporary stay and permission to legally work in the country.
-It has also expedited the verification and granting of legal status to students with nationality status problem in the country. - 14.
-Thailand continues to enhance the capacity of human resources, including through cooperation with various partners.
-Thailand will further raise awareness and understanding on human rights, and take human rights into consideration when formulating policies or performing duties. - 15.
-Thailand has the urgent need to overcome its political challenge that was a result of years of social divisiveness and conflicts.
-Meanwhile, Thailand has conducted the comprehensive national reform to improve infrastructure, enhance the efficiency of public administration, as well as solve longstanding problems such as corruption. - 16.
-Regarding restrictions on freedom of expression, limitations have been in place only to a level necessary to maintain public order and prevent further polarization in the society.
-The real challenge is the need to maintain a balance when enforcing relevant laws, so as not to undermine the exercise of rights and freedoms, especially of those done in good faith with well intention.
+- 9. Several human rights-related laws were passed or upgraded, including the Gender Equality Act, Justice Fund Act, Amendment to the Organic Law on Anti-Corruption and amendment to the Criminal Code on the criminalization of child pornography.
+The draft amendment to the Labour Protection Act and draft act on alternative measures to normal criminal proceedings were sent to the National Legislative Assembly for their deliberation. - 10.
+Thailand combined its drug laws under a new single code, with proportional penalties for drug offences.
+The new code encourages alternatives to punishment, and introduces measures for minor drug offences to provide drug users with voluntary treatment and rehabilitation rather than incarceration. - 11.
+Thailand achieved most of the Millennium Development Goals and continues efforts to achieve the Sustainable Development Goals, including the Education for All policy, Universal Health Coverage and intensified efforts against human trafficking and corruption.
+The Government approved the expansion of its child support grant scheme, the establishment of an education fund and a project to improve the quality of life of the homeless. - 12.
+Thailand strengthened migrant worker protection through a nationwide registration scheme and memorandums of understanding on labour cooperation with four neighbouring countries, birth registration for all children born in the country and the provision of access to education and health care. - 13.
+Thailand allows victims and witnesses in ongoing human trafficking cases to stay temporarily and work legally.
+It has expedited the verification and granting of legal status to students with nationality status problems. - 14.
+Thailand will further raise awareness and understanding of human rights and take human rights into consideration when formulating policies or performing duties. - 15.
+Thailand needs to overcome the political challenge that resulted from years of social divisiveness and conflicts.
+Meanwhile, it conducted a national reform to improve infrastructure, enhance the efficiency of public administration and solve longstanding problems, such as corruption. - 16.
+Freedom of expression may be restricted only as necessary to maintain public order and prevent further polarization in society.
+The challenge is to maintain a balance when enforcing relevant laws, so as not to undermine rights and freedoms, especially when exercised in good faith and intentions.